 The Senior Behavioral Health Program at UC San Diego Health is designed to treat and care for people 65 and older with mild, moderate or severe mental health concerns.

 These mental health issues may be related to aging, chronic health problems, loss of loved ones or other stressful life events, or they may be conditions that have gone unaddressed for decades.
 Whatever the origin of a person’s mental health issues, our programs are tailored to help improve day-to-day functioning and enjoy a higher quality of life and improved health.

 We offer a range of services and programs to help diagnose, maintain, treat or restore mental health.
-The levels of care offered at UC San Diego Health include:
+Our services include: